ymatsunaga/mdtoolbox-doc/introduction.rst

   >> make

-In Linux platforms, OpenMP can be enabled for parallel execution (i.e., get more accelerated),
+In Linux platforms, OpenMP can be enabled for parallel execution (i.e., got more accelerated),
 ::

   >> make('openmp')